miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/async/template.md

 asks for data and displays it.

 The example also uses ember-concurrency to easily debounce the `loadData` function.
-You could also write this function as an async/await function (check the `component-async-await.js` tab of the next demo).
+You could also write this function as an async/await function (check the `load-data-async-await.js` tab of the next demo).

+A custom pagination controls component is also included (check the `pagination-component.hbs` tab of the next demo).

 <aside>
   The server side implementation is out of scope for these guides, but you can check it [here](https://github.com/miguelcobain/ember-yeti-table/blob/master/tests/dummy/mirage/config.js#L32-L54) if you're interested.